ailinabdulina/sterling-syndication-protocol/README.md

 ---

-## 📊 Narrative Asset Valuation Model (NAVM)
+## 📊 Narrative & Asset Valuation Model (NAVM)

+*Note: For this hackathon, we use text manuscripts as the easiest way to demonstrate the protocol, but NAVM is designed for any creative IP (game design docs, scripts, articles).*

 To evaluate IP without subjective human bias, Twisly uses a proprietary 9-factor algorithmic framework.
-The AI Scout agent reads the manuscript and scores it across two dimensions using a strict anti-inflationary scale (10 to 95):
+The AI Scout agent analyzes the creative asset and scores it across two dimensions using a strict anti-inflationary scale (10 to 95):

 **TSI (Theoretical Success Indicators) - Concept Level:**
 - **CMA (Concept Marketability):** Can the premise be sold in one compelling sentence?
 - **IER (IP Readiness):** Does it have a distinctive visual identity, lore, and franchise potential?
-- **PSP (Parasocial Potential):** Does it fuel emotional attachment, shipping, or character obsession?
+- **PSP (Parasocial Potential):** Does it fuel emotional attachment, community building, or character obsession?

-**TEI (Textual Execution Indicators) - Manuscript Level:**
+**EEI (Estimated Engagement Indicators) - Execution Level:**
-- **VRS (Viral Resonance Score):** Density of quotable moments, edit-worthy spikes, and fandom-reactive scenes.
+- **VRS (Viral Resonance Score):** Density of shareable moments, edit-worthy spikes, and fandom-reactive scenes.
-- **ACV (Activation Velocity):** Speed to the first meaningful conflict.
+- **ACV (Activation Velocity):** Speed to the first meaningful conflict or gameplay loop.
-- **HTR (Hook Throughput Rate):** Density of mysteries, withheld truths, and scene-end tension.
+- **HTR (Hook Throughput Rate):** Density of mysteries, withheld truths, and session-end tension.
-- **PEL (Paywall Elasticity):** Chapter-end next-click pressure (crucial for monetization).
+- **PEL (Paywall Elasticity):** Next-click pressure (crucial for monetization and retention).
-- **SMR (Serial Modularity Rating):** Capacity to expand through side-quests, new arcs, and lore ladders.
+- **SMR (Serial Modularity Rating):** Capacity to expand through DLCs, side-quests, new arcs, and lore ladders.
-- **TWS (Twistability Score):** Natural support for monetizable narrative branches (alternate POVs, "what if" routes).
+- **TWS (Twistability Score):** Natural support for monetizable branches (alternate POVs, "what if" routes, expansions).

 These metrics form the quantitative foundation that the Syndicate AI agents use to price their investment offers.